JackKelly/JackKelly.github.io/_posts/2024-04-17-using-computing-to-fix-climate-change-part2.md

 Beyond that, I can't predict what will happen with any confidence!

 My hunch is that generative AI will increasingly be used for "junior" coding tasks (e.g. adding a simple feature to an existing codebase).
-My hunch (or naive hope?!) is that there will continue to be, for at least the next few years, the need for people who excel at programming, and/or people who can _design_ large systems (taking into consideration feedback from users, and considerations about how best to maintain the software for years to come, etc.).
+My hunch (or naive hope?!) is that there will continue to be, for at least the next few years, the need for people who have a "deep" knowledge of programming, and/or people who can _design_ large systems (taking into consideration feedback from users, and considerations about how best to maintain the software for years to come, etc.).
 (I really like TJ DeVries' recent YouTube video "[Is it still worth it to learn to code?
 (I think so)](https://www.youtube.com/watch?v=JMK_30jeGww)").

 If you're excited about diving deep into coding, and you love understanding "how things work", and you want to build stuff that's never been built before, then I'm fairly confident that it's still sensible to pursue a career in programming.
 In fact, in some ways it's never been a _better_ time to be a programmer, because generative AI helps reduce some of the tedium of coding (writing boiler-plate!)!